You are currently viewing How to Hide Cords and Other Eyesores in a Room

 In this brand new third edition of her popular book, Just Right!
 Easy DIY Home Staging, professional home stager Vannessa Rhoades walks you through the step-by-step process of staging your home for a faster, more profitable sale.
 Available on Amazon in paperback and Kindle editions!

-Vannessa Rhoades is the author of "Just Right!
-Easy DIY Home Staging" and the founder of the award-winning firm, Three Bears Home Staging®.
-She specializes in providing positive and empowering consultations to help homeowners sell more quickly and for more money.
-Vannessa has staged and consulted on hundreds of properties, both in person throughout the Houston metro area and virtually across the country.
+Vannessa Rhoades is the author of Just Right!
+Easy DIY Home Staging and the founder of the award-winning firm, Three Bears Home Staging®.
+She specializes in providing positive, empowering virtual consultations that help homeowners and real estate agents all across the country sell more quickly and for more money.

-1. Great suggestions!
+Great suggestions!
 I never have liked electrical cables out in the open; they’re definitely a distracting eyesore.

 Leave a Reply